diegoado/DiscoveryTripAPI/README.md

 #### **Create a Attraction**

 Adds a new tourist attraction to the mobile application.
-The latitude and longitude is validated to avoid creating duplicates in the application.
+The latitude and longitude is validated to avoid creating inconsistencies in the application.

 * **URL**